Tom-Julux/parcel-plugin-sitemap/README.md

 ### Timing (using with a prerenderer)

 In certain cases the sitemap generation should wait until a prerenderer has finished execution.
 This is a timing issue, that is out of scope for this project.
 You should wait until the parcel process has exited and then use another tool or script to build your sitemap.
-I. E. if your sitemap tool is called "sitemap-generator" you should modify your build-command to read somthing similar to
+So if your sitemap tool is called "sitemap-generator" you should modify your build-command to read somthing similar to

 ```bash
 npm run build && sitemap-generator